poetix/aoc2024/README.md

 }
 ```

-That runs in a bit under 150ms on an unwarmed JVM.
+That runs in around 45ms on a warmed-up JVM.